Battle of Yering: Frontier conflict

 The conflict arose after a quarrel between Wurundjeri-william people and settler, James Anderson, over the right to harvest a potato crop on Wurundjeri land at what is now known as Warrandyte.
 A stand-off occurred and the clansmen moved to William Ryrie's Yering Station.
-Troopers of the Border Police led by Captain Henry Gisborne, who was Commissioner of Crown Lands, lured Jaga Jaga (Jacky-Jacky) and some of the Wurundjeri men to Yering station homestead where Jaga Jaga was captured and handcuffed.
+Troopers of the Border Police and a contingent of New South Wales Mounted Police led by Captain Henry Gisborne, who was Commissioner of Crown Lands, lured Jaga Jaga (Jacky-Jacky) and some of the Wurundjeri men to Yering station homestead where Jaga Jaga was captured and handcuffed.
 The other Wurundjeri men quickly retreated.

 Wurundjeri men then approached the homestead with muskets and spears, whereupon Gisborne and his troopers mounted a counterattack, during which several shots were exchanged, the Wurundjeri choosing to retreat into the nearby billabongs.
 Having lured the troopers away as a diversion, other warriors approached the homestead and freed Jaga Jaga.

 No white settlers or troopers were injured in the exchange, and injuries on the part of the Wurundjeri are unknown.

 Gisborne later wrote to Superintendent (later Governor) Charles La Trobe saying "I am unable to account for their never having hit us as they are capital marksmen".
 There was no investigation of the incident initiated, no charges laid, and the incident was passed over.

 Jaga Jaga, was also known as Bor-rer bor-rer and was the nephew of Billibellary, a ngurungaeta of the Wurundjeri people.